xiztencia/student-management-system/README.md

 Handling of NOT_FOUND exception is made by own created StudentNotFoundException class and handling of more then one of the same lastname is limited by ".setMaxResults(1)" function in findStudentByLastName method.

+End points for the app:

+The structure of the JSON data:
+{
+	"firstName": "Elena",
+	"lastname": "Iths",
+	"email": "elena@iths.se",
+	"phoneNumber": "0700 000007"
+}